See the entire activity history for any active or deleted shift.

 The earning rate breakdown shows the various segments that make up the shift, determined by which award conditions it triggered.
 You can then use this to see why it had a certain overtime or cost attributed.

 This table will list all of the other shift versions that were created due to this shift’s change.
-Other shifts within the staff's pay cycle could have been affected if a change here pushed future shifts into or out of overtime or other award conditions.
+Other shifts within the pay cycle could have been affected if a change here pushed future shifts into or out of overtime or other award conditions.